jonathan-bravo/primer-design-tools/README.md

      ......     ......                      ...... ...... ......                      ...... ...... ...... ......
 -------------------------------------------------------------------------------------------------------------------
 ```

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 or later.
+See the [LICENSE](LICENSE) file for details.

 ## Citation
 If you use Δ-PRO in your research, please cite: